The community for beta and abandonware collectors.

 We only have a finite amount of bandwidth, and additional bandwidth is expensive, so to keep it free, fair and fast for everyone we need to limit how much you can download so that everyone has a fair chance.

-Every user receives 50GB of quota per day, which is reallocated to you on a rolling basis (see below for details on how this works).
+Every user receives 50GB of quota per day, which is reallocated to you on an hourly basis (see below for details on how this works).

 How does the quota system work?